aharris52/Flutter/README.md

 # Flutter
-This repository is for my Flutter projects.
-Thanks to Udemy and Angela Yu at the London App Brewery.
+This is a virtual business card created following a tutorial from the London App Brewery.